zhsj/dockerfile/sks/README.md

 This container has a volume which is `/var/lib/sks` inside.
 Please mount it for persistent storage.

 When you run this container first time, please put a key dump in dir `/var/lib/sks/dump`.
-The `start.sh` will detect it and perform a initial import.

-Sample runing command is:
+And run `docker -v /var/lib/sks/:/var/lib/sks/ --rm zhusj/sks sks-init`.

+After that, you can start the container with:

 ```
-docker run -it -d --name sks-keyserver -v /srv/docker/sks/:/var/lib/sks/ \
+docker run -it -d --name sks-keyserver -v /var/lib/sks/:/var/lib/sks/ \
   -p 0.0.0.0:11370:11370/tcp -p 127.0.0.1:11371:11371/tcp zhusj/sks
 ```